alanng10/Melax/Docue/a.md

 Melax path is not interm.

-Melax require Mark Park total done and endgame info and xross info.
+Melax require MARK PARK total done and endgame info and xross info.

-Mark Park total done is require as Care done Info by SERA is path to certain.
+MARK PARK total done is require as Care done Info by SERA is path to certain.

 Melax word has spell.
 The spell is: